MIPT-Oulu/CTlab/README.md

 # A Numerical Computed Tomography Simulator

 ## Overview
-The CTlab is virtually implemented medical imaging device, which can be widely used in computed tomography training for all professionals who use radiation in their work.
-The simulator provides fast, comprehensive, and efficient solutions for numerical CT simulations with low hardware requirements.
-The simulator has been developed to introduce the basic operations and workflow behind the CT imaging modality and to illustrate how the polychromatic x-ray spectrum, various imaging parameters, scan geometry and CT reconstruction algorithm affect the quality of the detected CT images.
+CTlab is virtually implemented medical imaging device, which can be widely used in computed tomography training for all professionals who use radiation in their work.
+Simulator provides fast, comprehensive, and efficient solutions for numerical CT simulations with low hardware requirements.
+Simulator has been developed to introduce the basic operations and workflow behind the CT imaging modality and to illustrate how the polychromatic x-ray spectrum, various imaging parameters, scan geometry and CT reconstruction algorithm affect the quality of the detected CT images.

 ## Features

-The CTlab offers its users an opportunity in CT simulations
+CTlab offers its users an opportunity in CT simulations

 - [x] To create the desired X-ray spectrum
 - [x] To adjust CT imaging parameters (image volume, scan angles, detector element size and detector width, noise, algorithm/geometry specific parameters)